albeanski/automate-cloud-vpn/README.md

 ### Interactive Terraform Apply
-If TERRAFORM_AUTO_APPROVE is unset or set to false, `terrform` apply must be run manually after spinning up the container.
+If TERRAFORM_AUTO_APPROVE is unset or set to false, `terraform apply` must be run manually after spinning up the container.

 First make sure `terraform plan` has completed.
 Check the logs to confirm: